Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Abington's Soil Conditions

 Abington’s soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
-The UMass Extension Turf Program recommends mowing heights of 2.5-3.5 inches for Kentucky bluegrass, 2-3 inches for perennial ryegrass, 3-4 inches for tall fescue, and 2.5-3.5 inches for fine fescue, which comprises 50-70% of Massachusetts shade mixes.
-Always follow the One-Third Rule—never remove more than 1/3 of the grass blade in a single mowing.
-Sharpen mower blades every 20-25 hours of use to ensure clean cuts and reduce turf stress.
-Abington’s soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary.
-For soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.
+The UMass Extension Turf Program recommends the following mowing heights: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), with fine fescue comprising 50-70% of Massachusetts shade mixes.
+The One-Third Rule—never removing more than 1/3 of the blade height—prevents turf stress.
+Blades should be sharpened every 20-25 hours of use.
+Abington’s acidic soils (pH 5.5-6.5) often require lime applications for optimal turf health, as confirmed by the UMass Soil and Plant Nutrient Testing Laboratory.

 Abington Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Lawn mowing near wetlands, vernal pools, and other protected areas in Abington is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn mowing near wetlands and protected areas in Abington is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA), especially if work could impact resource areas.
-Mowing is restricted during wildlife breeding seasons—March through August for birds and March through June for vernal pools.
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for properties adjacent to conservation land.
-For permitting and site-specific guidance, contact:
+Activities within 25-50 feet of wetlands or vernal pools require filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Special restrictions apply during wildlife breeding seasons—March through August for birds and March through June for vernal pools.
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for properties adjacent to sensitive habitats.
+These measures protect water quality and biodiversity while ensuring compliance with state and local regulations.

 Abington Conservation Commission